-- Assessment of the effects of new standards effective for reporting in financial year 2022; - Other than for any new standards, the consistency, appropriateness and application of the Group's accounting policies; - The clarity and completeness of disclosures and compliance with financial reporting standards, legislative and regulatory requirements; - Whether these reports, taken as a whole, were fair, balanced and understandable and provide the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - A comparison of these results with management accounts; and - The critical accounting judgements and key sources of estimation applied in the preparation of the Financial Statements.
+- Assessment of the effects of new standards effective for reporting in financial year 2024; - Other than for any new standards, the consistency, appropriateness and application of the Group's accounting policies; - The clarity and completeness of disclosures and compliance with financial reporting standards, legislative and regulatory requirements; - Whether these reports, taken as a whole, were fair, balanced and understandable and provide the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - A comparison of these results with management accounts; and - The critical accounting judgements and key sources of estimation applied in the preparation of the Financial Statements.

 In assessing if the Financial Statements have dealt appropriately with each area of judgement, the Committee challenged the key assumptions and methodologies used by management in formulating estimates.
-The key sources of estimation uncertainty and critical accounting judgements applied in the preparation of the Financial Statements for the financial year ended 31 December 2022 are set out below and also discussed on pages 140 to 142.
+The key sources of estimation uncertainty and critical accounting judgements applied in the preparation of the Financial Statements for the financial year ended 31 December 2024 are set out below with further details at Note 3 to the Financial Statements.